-Shine plans to introduce more of livestock, cash crops and also facilities for new income generating projects such as sandal making which will help sustain the care of orphans at Shine Village.
-Breaking the poverty cycle by offering training opportunities will help members of the community develop skills and generate the income needed to support their families.
+Shine plans to introduce more of livestock, cash crops, fish farming and also facilities for food processing which will help sustain the care of orphans at Shine Village.
+Breaking the poverty cycle by offering jobs and training opportunities will help members of the community develop skills to generate the income needed to support their own families.

 Shine Children’s Home

-Shine has built a traditional home at shine Village ( the first of many) The family environment is key for those children in crisis and needing respite or an extended period of care and recovery.
+Traditional homes at Shine Village offer the family environment which is key for those children in crisis and needing respite or an extended period of care and recovery.

 Established in 2016 Shine Ministry is a community group made up of local Christians who desire to seek the Kingdom of God and bring the good news to their community.
-Shine Village provides a meeting place were groups for men, women and children have been established to learn more about faith in Jesus.
+Shine Village provides a meeting place for men, women and children to learn more about faith in Jesus.

 To read more about the development of Shine Village Project click here